ArthurDuval/sudoku_solver/README.md

 This is a C-based Sudoku solver that reads, solves, and displays Sudoku puzzles.
 The project features:

-- **Grid Input**: Accepts Sudoku grids from text files or command-line input (in progress).
+- **Grid Input**: Accepts Sudoku grids from text files or command-line input.
 - **Puzzle Solving**: Uses a backtracking algorithm to solve Sudoku puzzles.
 - **Grid Display**: Visually displays Sudoku grids with color-coded output to indicate progress and solutions.

 ## Features

-- Interactive command-line interface for inputting and displaying Sudoku grids (in progress).
+- Interactive command-line interface for inputting and displaying Sudoku grids.
 - Options for different solving speeds and display delays.

 ## Screenshots